If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

-Warm mist humidifiers
+1. Warm mist humidifiers

-These types, in some cases, can be used with additives like scent pads or optional soothing vapor liquids if you need cold and nasal or breathing problem relief.
+These types sometimes can be used with additives like scent pads or optional soothing vapor liquids if you need cold and nasal or breathing problem relief.

-Cool mist humidifiers
+2. Cool mist humidifiers

 These types produce moisture in the air without warming the water and without using heat to produce steam.

-Evaporative type humidifiers
+3. Evaporative type humidifiers